About

 • The referee may allow play to continue by applying the advantage if the offending team has not previously committed five accumulated fouls and the opposing team is not denied a goal or an obvious goal scoring opportunity.
 The referee may also choose to tally such advantages as accumulated fouls.

-• The referee must award a “direct free kick beginning with the sixth accumulated foul (DFKSAF)” if the offending team has previously committed five or more accumulated fouls The referee may apply the advantage if the opposing team would otherwise be denied a goal or an obvious goal scoring opportunity.
+• The referee must award a “direct free kick beginning with the sixth accumulated foul (DFKSAF)” (also known as a “ten metre penalty”) if the offending team has previously committed five or more accumulated fouls.
+The referee may apply the advantage if the opposing team would otherwise be denied a goal or an obvious goal scoring opportunity.

-A “direct free kick beginning with the sixth accumulated foul (DFKSAF)” is awarded for the sixth accumulated foul (read direct free kick or penalty) and all subsequent such fouls committed by a team in each period.
+A “direct free kick beginning with the sixth accumulated foul (DFKSAF)” (or a ten metre penalty) is awarded for the sixth accumulated foul (read direct free kick or penalty) and all subsequent such fouls committed by a team in each period.
 However, if the sixth or subsequent accumulated foul is committed inside the offender’s penalty area, a penalty kick is awarded instead.

-• The DFKSAF is typically taken 10m directly in front of the defending team’s goal.
+• The ten metre penalty is typically taken 10m directly in front of the defending team’s goal.

 • If the offending team (foul committing team) commits an accumulated foul within 10m of their goal line/byline, the attacking team can either:

-• Take the DFKSAF from where the foul was committed, or;
+• Take the ten metre penalty from where the foul was committed, or;

 • 10m directly in front of the defending team’s goal.